 Nicole P. Barraza

 Nicole P. Barraza is originally from Nogales, Sonora and is a graduate of Salpointe Catholic High School.
 She received her Bachelor of Arts in Political Science from Wellesley College, and her Master’s and Ph.D. from Stanford University in Sociolinguistics and Peninsular Literature.
-Prior to joining SALC, Nicole was a Spanish instructor at Pima Community College.
+Prior to joining the Southern Arizona Leadership Council (SALC), Nicole was a Spanish instructor at Pima Community College.
 She was selected as a 2020 Flinn-Brown Fellow by the Arizona Center for Civic Leadership at the Flinn Foundation.

 Ken Clark is a former state representative with a broad work history, highlighted by support for reforms in energy production, the environment and elections.
 He served in the 46th, 52nd and 53rd Arizona Legislatures, representing Central Phoenix.
 He sat on the Appropriations, Environment and the Elections committees.
 Over the years, Ken managed various campaigns related to issues such as curtailing predatory lending, advocating for human rights, promoting a fair redistricting process and fighting the influence of dark money in elections.

 Dr. Heather Carter

 Dr. Heather Carter is Executive Vice President of Greater Phoenix Leadership, with a special focus on P-20 education and healthcare.
 Prior to this role, Dr. Carter served in the Arizona State Legislature as a Republican member of the Arizona House and Senate representing District 15 from 2011 to 2020.
 She has also held a variety of faculty and leadership roles with Arizona State University and the University of Arizona.